 Buggy friendly walk – please note that there are quite a few uphill sections on the route and being on minor roads you should expect the occasional passing vehicle.

-Car parking available on Hastings Square, Darvel (KA17 0DR)
+Car parking available on Hastings Square, Darvel (KA17 0DR).
+Local bus service to Darvel stop on A71/ Main Street where the walk begins.

 Route: Exit Hastings Square and turn right onto East Main Street.
 At the very end of the village, take the road on your left leading uphill (singposted Irvine Valley walks).
 Continue past the cemetery and turn left at the crossroads.
 Continue past several farms and after some time you will see a notice on your right indicating the birthplace of Sir Alexander Fleming, Lochfield farm.
 My route continues past but there is nothing stopping you from taking a de-tour to Lochfield farm should you wish to see it up close.
 The main route continues to the top of the hill where it zigzags and starts to head steeply downhill to Braidley Bridge.
 This is a particularly picturesque section of the walk.
 The road starts uphill again.
 Turn left at the road end, past Gateside, then left again to cross Mucks Bridge.
 From the top of the hill the road continues at a high level to become Foulpapple Road where it starts to descend.
 You will see a cluster of modern-looking houses on your right: turn left here onto Burn Road and follow this steep hill down onto West Main Street.
 Turn left to return to Hastings Square.